foureyes/mtec1002-spring2014/index.markdown

 <h4 class='module-title'>Module 5 - Publishing on the Web</h4>

-* __Week 13 - May 8th__ - Communicating with a remote server / publishing to the web
+* __Week 13 - May 8th__ - Communicating with a remote server / publishing to the web (assumes some knowledge of HTML/CSS)
 * __week 14 - May 14th__ - Github Pages
 * __week 15 - May 7th__ - Administering a Server